-At a migration conference of the Council of Europe in 1991 it was being predicted that, within three years, up to twenty million people would emigrate westward from the countries of the ex-Soviet Union.
+At a migration conference of the Council of Europe in 1991 it was being predicted that, within three years, up to twenty million people would emigrate westward from the countries of the ex - Soviet Union.
 This has not happened but such wild predictions have helped produce public support for increasingly strict immigration controls in Western Europe.

-What is the difference between a refugee and an asylum seeker?
+QUESTION: What is the difference between a refugee' and an asylum seeker?

-Throughout the world there has been a massive increase in the number of refugees and asylum seekers in the last decades.
-One estimate placed the increase in Europe at 980 per cent in the period 1983 -1992: from 70,000 to 685,700.
+Throughout the world there has been a massive increase in the number of refugees and asylum seekers in the last decade.
+One estimate has placed the increase in Europe at 980 per cent in the period 1983 -1992: from 70,000 to 685,700.
 Their origins were world-wide, with the majority coming from Eastern Europe and Turkey.
-Clearly, the horrific conflict in former Yugoslavia produced the highest increase in the movement of refugees and internally displaced people in Europe.
-According to the High Commission on Refugees in January 2004, the total number of "people of concern to them" in Europe were 4,403,921.
-Worldwide, the ten largest movements of refugees were all to African countries.
+The number of refugees and asylum seekers reaching Europe is approximately five per cent of the total number of refugees in the world.
+It has been the horrific conflict in Croatia and Bosnia - Herzegovina which has produced a huge increase in the movement of refugees in Europe.
+According to the High Commission on Refugees in April 1994 this has seen asylum seekers reaching the following main countries: